kotlitecture/template-multiplatform-compose/README.md

 - Third-party dependencies, components, DevOps practices, and configurations are optional and can be included or excluded through an online service [Kotli](https://kotlitecture.com).
 - All out-of-the-box solutions are designed to accelerate the development of complex and production-ready applications within days, prioritizing simplicity and efficiency during the implementation and support phases.

+# Usage

+**!IMPORTANT!** The given template is a [Kotli Template](https://kotlitecture.github.io/engine/template_overview).

+To generate the required project structure, use online service [Kotli](https://kotlitecture.com/project) (it's free and only requires an internet connection).

+Once you configure the necessary features and generate the archive with source codes, you'll have a ready-to-use and working project structure that can be imported into your IDE to begin adding the required business logic.

+The template will also include all necessary showcases to make understanding of the included features easy.

+Run your project to check what is included and how it works, and once everything is clear, remove the package with showcases and any references to it.

 # Architecture

 ```mermaid